l33tname/blog/_posts/2015-04-02-I-accidentally-used-PHP.md

 Like in the manual described it returns FALSE if the is no AAAA record found.

-I guess you can assume what happens when you combine these two requests.
+I guess at this point you can assume what happens when you combine these two requests.

 ```
 var_dump(dns_get_record($host, DNS_A + DNS_AAAA));